 Dependent Contractors – New Class of Workers Recognized in Ontario | Author: Bram Lecker

 Each year, Law Times Magazine publishes a list of the most influential cases that shaped the legal arena.
 For 2016, they recognized our case, Keenan Vs. Canac Kitchens, as one of them.
-Lecker & Associates represented Marilyn and Lawrence Keenan in a ground breaking labour law case.
+Lecker & Associates represented Marilyn and Lawrence Keenan in a ground breaking employment law case.
 It resulted in the highest ever settlement for wrongfully dismissed contractors in Ontario.
 However, what was more important about this case was the visibility we provided to a growing class of Ontario workers, the Dependent Contractors.
-Increasingly, employers hire them as contractors, make them perform the same duties as employees but offer them no benefits.
+Increasingly, employers hire them as independent contract workers, make them perform the same duties as employees, but offer them no benefits.

 Our lawyers cleared up the blurred lines that continued to see abuse of workers in such non standard employment relationships.